CuriousJr101/ICP2017F/Homework/2/README.md

     [1]    'x'    [1]    [1×4 double]
 ```

-This command constructs a 1x4 cell array, for the variable h, in which each cell is equal to the value of the variable that was defined previously.
+This command constructs a 1x4 cell array, for the variable h, in which each cell is equal to the value associated with each variable, that was defined previously.

 ```MATLAB
 >> whos d e f g h